ernraff/Diabetic_Retinopathy/README.md

-# Deep Learning for Diabetic Eye Disease: A Comparative Analysis of Detection
-and Grading Models
+# A Comparative Analysis of Deep Learning Detection and Grading Models for Diabetic Eye Disease

 Diabetic retinopathy stands as a significant microvascular complication of diabetes mellitus, impacting millions with